2D vs 3D Vision: Which is right for your robotic application?

 Don’t spend valuable resources on a robotic vision system before exploring which is right for your needs.
 Understanding benefits and limitations of different vision systems will give you the confidence to move towards the best solution for your application.
 From basic inspection to complex pick-and-place or random bin picking, robotic vision systems are becoming commonplace, but knowing the best solution for the job is not.

-Download the white paper today and receive an invitation to a special online event hosted by our robot and vision experts!
+Download the white paper today and receive an invitation to a special on-demand webcast panel discussion with robotic industry experts.

 Our free white paper, Maximize Machine Vision Guided Robotics, discusses the following:

 2D machine vision systems work by generating flat, two-dimensional maps of reflected intensity (or contrast) which is then used to direct the robot.

 3D vision is used for any complex robotic task that needs to cope with diverse object shapes and orientations, and it can also be used to match parts with registered CAD models.

 Installing a vision system allows robots to react to variables in their environment and become much more productive.

 You should consider additional costs and complexity hiding outside of the vision hardware: extra programming, higher-quality data or components like end-of-arm tooling.